Magasa, Lombardy: Administration

+Culture

+Magasa's church is dedicated to Sant'Antonio Abate, mid 18th century.
 Inside, the religious building is characterized by the floor in red and yellow stones from the Denervo mountain.
-The pleasant hamlet of Cadria is surrounded by a magic natural atmosphere; the people are proud of their small church of San Lorenzo.
-The church, of allegedly of Lombards origins, was restored in 1547 and is the pilgrimage arrival on occasion of the patron's day, 10 August.
+The church, of allegedly of Lombards' origins, was restored in 1547 and is the pilgrimage arrival on occasion of the patron's day, 10 August.
 An ancient ritual is renewed, instituted by testament in 1588, with the distribution to every participant to the religious celebration of one piece of bread and fifth of wine.

 Today, the village of Magasa is the owner of the church and it is morally engaged to comply with the original benefactor's desire to renew the tradition.
 The bright sky of Cima Rest, free from any pollution, has allowed the association Astrofili di Salò to arrange an Astronomical public observatory.